Edward Bishop (mayor): Political career

 Towards the end of his term as mayor, Henry Sawtell fell ill and could not fulfil his functions.
 Councillor Bishop filled his place during that time.
 The election of the next mayor was held on 18 December 1872, but The Press, the local Christchurch newspaper, already reported on 14 December of Councillor Bishop as mayor-elect.
 The election took place on the agreed date, and Bishop was elected unanimously.
 In those days, the councillors elected one of their group as mayor, i.e. the position was not elected at large (by the voting public) as is the case today.
 On the evening of his election, Bishop gave a banquet for 50 people at the Clarendon Hotel, with those present representing the who is who of colonial Christchurch.

 At the Christchurch City Council meeting on 17 December 1873, Bishop as outgoing mayor was thanked for his service and presented by the city councillors with a gift.
 The councillors then proceeded to elect the next mayor from their midst.
 Councillor Calvert proposed Michael Hart as mayor, as he had shown administrative skill as the chairman of the works committee.
 Councillor Fred Hobbs seconded the motion and Hart was elected unanimously.

 Whilst Christchurch City Libraries lists the 7th mayor, Michael Hart, as the one who gave the first link to the Christchurch mayoral chain, this tradition was in fact started by Henry Sawtell, who gave the first link on the day his successor, Edward Bishop, was chosen.
 Bishop gave the second link in April 1874, some months after he was succeeded by Hart, who was thus the third person to add a link to the mayoral chain.

 Bishop's term as a city councillor expired in September 1875, when he did not stand for re-election.
 He had first acted as returning officer for the Christchurch City Council on special appointment by the Superintendent, William Rolleston, in September 1874.
 At the time, it was feared that the mayor, Michael Hart, would stop the election from going ahead, and Bishop's appointment was to counter that.
 After his retirement from political office, he was appointed as returning officer for further for Christchurch City Council elections; his next engagement was for the mayoral election in December 1875.
 The Municipal Corporations Acts Amendment Act, 1875, was passed, and this legislation stipulated that mayors had to be elected at large (i.e. by eligible voters).
 The incumbent, Fred Hobbs, was the only candidate nominated, so Bishop declared him elected unopposed on 17 December 1875.
-Bishop was succeeded as returning officer for mayoral elections in December 1876 by George Leslie Lee.
+Bishop was succeeded as returning officer for mayoral elections in December 1876 by Leslie Lee.